-Consequently, The PAIMI Act requires each P&A to maintain and work with a PAIMI Advisory Council (PAC).
-The PACs advise the P&As “on policies and priorities to be carried out in protecting and advocating the rights of individuals with mental illness.”
+The PAIMI Act requires each P&A to maintain and work with a PAIMI Advisory Council (PAC).
+The PACs are comprised of people with experience, expertise and interest in mental health issues.
+Additionally, PAC members advise the P&As “on policies and priorities to be carried out in protecting and advocating the rights of individuals with mental illness.”

 - Consumers of mental health services

 - People who are knowledgeable about mental illness

 Sixty percent of the PAC members must be people who have received or are receiving mental health services, or their family members.
 Additionally, each PAC must be led by an person who has received or is receiving mental health services, or who is a family member.